xpack/web-jekyll/pages/core/xpm/index.md

 The main purpose of the `xpm` CLI tool is to install xPacks, including all dependent xPacks, and to easily update them when new versions are released.

-For developers, **xpm** provides a very convenient way of publishing the software packages, using the same central repository as **npm**.
+For developers, the xPack tools provide a very convenient way of publishing the software packages, using the same central repository as **npm**.

 ## xpm CLI commands